-Endometriosis can cause severe exhaustion and tiredness and this issue is very common for most sufferers at some time.
-It is one of the symptoms of the disease that is so often over-looked by doctors.
+Endometriosis can cause severe fatigue and tiredness and this issue is very common for most sufferers.
+It is one of the symptoms of the disease that is often over-looked by doctors.

-Sometimes this is a response of the body to ensure healing can take place.
+Sometimes this fatigue is a response in the body to make you take is easy to ensure healing can take place.

-Here are a few simple coping strategies to help you overcome the symptom of constant fatigue
+Here are a few suggestions that may help you overcome the feeling of constant fatigue

 Tiredness is a key signal from your body that it is trying to deal with an imbalance in health.
 When we have a virus like the flu we can feel very drained.